rndmorris/Salis-Arcana/docs/enhancements.md

 Causes staffters to use their own translation string rather than being called "Staff" in the tooltip.

+## Display Custom Names of Foci in Wand Tooltip

+**Config option:** `wandDisplayFociCustomNames`

+Wands equipped with renamed foci will display the custom name within the tooltip of the wand.

 ## Mob Vis Drop Whitelist

 **Config option:** `mobVisWhitelist`